PawseySC/containers-openfoam-workshop/_episodes/02_executingFullWorkflow.md

 >    {: .output}
 >
 >    - Initial conditions are in the subdirectory `0`
->    - Mesh and fluid prperties definition are under the tree of the subdirectory `constant`
+>    - Mesh and fluid properties definition are under the tree of the subdirectory `constant`
 >    - Solver settings are in the "dictionaries" inside the `system` subdirectory
 >
->    Read the `controlDict` dictionary:
+> 2. Read the `controlDict` dictionary inside the `system` subdirectory:
 >
 >    ~~~
 >    zeus-1:channel395> view system/controlDict